 Not only it is a bottleneck, but it also takes a lot of your resources – meaning spending even more money not only on the maintenance but the workforce as well.

 So what was that solution we said we have?
-A web scraping tool.
-Two actually: Real-Time Crawler and Web Scraper.
-What these tools do is help you gather data in an automated way, saving your resources and time.
-We handle all the scraping jobs on our side and provide you with already parsed or HTML data that you need.
+A web scraping tool like our Real-Time Crawler.
+What this tools do is help you gather data in an automated way, saving your resources and time.
+We handle all the projects based on web scraping on our side and provide you with already parsed or HTML data that you need.

-“If you’re torn between choosing Web Scraper or Real-Time Crawler – it depends on what target sites you want to scrape.
-If it’s a big search engine or any e-commerce site, Real-Time Crawler is your best option.
-If you also have a bunch of small target sites – I recommend you use both.
+“Choosing what tool to use for you web scraping tasks depends on your target sites.
+Our Real-Time Crawler is the best option for a big search engine or any e-commerce site.
 This way you’ll have the highest chance to successfully gather data from multiple targets without having to worry about managing proxies, avoiding captchas, and scaling your whole infrastructure.”Advises our Product Owner, Aleksandras Sulzenko.